CT Energy Network

 Smart-E Loans for Energy Upgrades.
 CTGreenBank loans are available for over 90 upgrades for a wide variety of Heating & Cooling, healthy home, and clean energy issues.

 Rebates for Energy Upgrades.
-Commercial, Residential, and Multifamily buildings can receive rebates for some energy upgrades at EnergizeCT.com.
+Commercial, Residential, and Multifamily buildings can receive rebates for some energy upgrades at EnergizeCT.com (in most instances, this is capped at $100K with a 5 year repayment schedule).
 An HES (above) visit may be required.

 Energy Assistance Programs.
 To assist households in need, one-on-one guidance is available at Home Energy ConneCT.

 CPACE (Commercial Property Assessed Clean Energy).
 CPACE is a financing mechanism for energy efficiency, renewable energy, or other related projects.
-Repayments are made via an assessment on the property tax bill.
+No up front costs to businesses.
+Repayments are made monthly to the financing institution.
+This can handle larger projects needing longer payback times.

 Though some local Energy Task Forces existed before 2005, that's the year that the 20% by 2010 Clean Energy Campaign got started.
 In ten CT municipalities, local leaders began conducting neighbor to neighbor energy efficiency & clean energy campaigns, and the applause soon followed!
 Other towns jumped on board.